 Light-blue aquamarine gets its color from the electrons of the Fe2+ form of the transition metal element iron.
 The red wavelengths of light entering the crystal excite the iron electrons, causing them to shift.
 This makes the complementary blue wavelengths more dominant, and we see the fine blue color.
 The darker shade of blue in maxixe is caused by the chromophore Fe3+.

 Greenish-yellow heliodor and golden-yellow golden beryl get their lovely color when oxygen and iron (Fe2+ or Fe3+ respectively) are present in trace amounts.
 These trace elements use light energy to shift or transfer back and forth, and in so doing, cause the yellow to orange wavelengths of light to become visibly dominant.

-Pink morganite was named in honor of J.P.
-Morgan, a wealthy banker who was an avid collector of fine gems.
-The lovely pink shade is due to a trace of the transition metal element manganese, in the form Mn2+.
+Pink morganite was named in honor of banker, J.P.
+Morgan, an avid collector of fine gems.
+The pink shade is due to a trace of the transition metal element manganese, in the form Mn2+.
 The octahedral arrangement of the manganese determines the amount of energy these electrons need to shift.
-As light enters a pink beryl crystal, enough of the blue wavelengths are absorbed for the manganese electrons to shift, allowing some red wavelengths energies to reflect.
+As light enters a pink beryl crystal, enough of the blue wavelengths are absorbed for the manganese electrons to shift, allowing some red wavelength energies to reflect.

 Even colorless goshenite, named after its type locality, Goshen, Massachusetts, contains trace impurities that inhibit color.

 Emerald Green & Red?

 This brings us to the green variety of beryl we call emerald, a rare and valuable gem.
 Tradition insists that green beryl is an emerald only when the color of the crystal is caused by a trace amount of the transition metal element chromium (Cr3+) acting as a chromophore in the atomic structure.
 In rare cases, emerald’s chromophore impurity is a trace of vanadium.